howToCodeWell/course-notes/mysql-console/notes/09-how-to-insert-records-into-a-mysql-table.md

 VALUES ('Peter', 'Fisher');
 ```

 Supplying multiple value groups will insert multiple records.
-Each group of values should be enclosed in a brackets and separated by a comma
+Each group of values should be enclosed in brackets and separated by a comma

 The following will insert two records.
 One for Peter Fisher and one for John Smith.
 ```sql